smeenka/foc-simple/README.md

 * An async wrapping layer for rtic 2.0
 * Examples for controlling motors, with embassy or rtic, with 2 different platforms (nucleo-f103rb and storm32).
 Examples are available in the github repository

+# Calibration

+Calibration should be done before each startup of the application.
+Calibration parameters (direction and electrical offset) can be discovered automatically. or set in the application, if known.

+The discoverd values can be observed in the RTT channel.

+The command menu has an entry to set the calibration offset.
+Use this function with care, only for test cases.
+If set incorrectly it can damage the motor.

 ## Buiding this library